Student money tips

 It would be understandable for some people to be a bit cynical about student accounts because of the freebies associated with them, but in actual fact they do offer genuine perks to students.
 The trick is in how you compare the benefits of different student accounts.

 First, you have to work out the value - to you personally - of the freebies and goodies that come with it.
 A free rail card is worth nothing to you if you only ever drive!
-But, more importantly, compare the interest rates that they pay you when your account is in credit, and compare the interest or fees they take off you when you're over your fee-free overdraft limit.
-It's easy to compare the sizes of the fee-free overdrafts they offer, but again, it's down to the individual as to how and when you use this facility.
+But, more importantly, compare the interest rates that they pay you when your account is in credit, and compare the interest they take off you when you're over your interest-free overdraft limit.
+It's easy to compare the sizes of the interest-free overdrafts they offer, but again, it's down to the individual as to how and when you use this facility.